SS

 Law School Workshops

-Curriculum-aligned sessions for final-year students.
+Curriculum-aligned sessions for final-year students and faculty.
 AI in legal practice, professional obligation, research methodology, and the constitutional framework for challenging algorithmic state action.
+The professional formation that law schools do not yet provide.

 Corporate Legal Teams

-Bespoke AI-use protocols for in-house legal teams in UP and NCR.
-GST, regulatory compliance, contract review, and institutional risk management — AI governed, not delegated.
+Bespoke AI-use protocols for in-house legal teams and compliance departments.
+GST, regulatory compliance, contract review, and institutional risk management.
+Delivered as operational protocols, not theoretical guidance.

 Half-Day · Custom Curriculum